Porto, the city of great wines, mouthwatering foods, and picturesque buildings. I assure you that this vacation is going to be so much fun!

 The Poets Inn

 Best affordable accommodation in the center

-Here is a map about where to stay in Porto with all the 5 neighborhoods I will be talking about in this blog post, so you can easily visualize them:
+Here is a Porto neighbourhood map about where to stay in Porto with all the 5 zones I will be talking about in this blog post, so you can easily visualize them:

-1. Centro-Baixa – where to stay in Porto for the first time
+1. Ribeira – where to stay for the first time

-Baixa is the downtown area and the heart of Porto.
+Baixa is the downtown area and the heart of Porto (both Riberia and Baixa are considered central and are super close to each other).
 You will find the best shops, famous sights, great cafes, and restaurants here.
-That’s why my pick for first-timers is Baixa.

 Start your day by getting lost in the labyrinth of streets in the historical center while checking out the beautiful gothic architecture.
 Make sure to find your way to the main boulevard, Avenida dos Aliados at some point.